OCTO16042020-Rahul/Octobitassighnmentupdated/README.md

 # Libraries
 						Pandas
 	                                        Numpy
-	                                        matplotlib
+	                                        pyspark
+						findspark
 # Process

-	-Extrated Data from PySpark and Save it to local System as Data1.csv
+	-Extrated Data from PySpark and Save it to local System as Data.csv
-	-Load data in Jupyter NoteBook
+	-Load data in Pycharm.
 	-Perform EDA(Exploratory Data Analysis)
 	-Extract the Beef cantain in Recipes
 	-calculated Total Cooking Time